 Expectation No. 6: Microsoft Managed Desktop is Expensive

 Like any premium service, Microsoft Managed Desktop is an additional cost to your company; you’ll need compatible laptops (ask about our leasing arrangements), and there are monthly user licence fees.
 Expensive?
 If you’re going to look purely at your expenditure without weighing up the value, then you might well see it this way.

 Consider how you’re managing your desktop estate today.
 Do you measure what it truly costs you?
 If so, you can show how to offset your expenditure with cost-savings and efficiency gains.
 For example:

 - Modern services are replacing legacy hardware and software and;

 - Time savings across your IT team and user-base

 - Talent attraction and retention advantages

 - Risk mitigation

 We explore these benefits in ‘Why Choose IT Lab as Your Microsoft Managed Desktop Partner?’ here: Launching the Next Generation of Desktop Management.
 You’re welcome to contact us if you’d like our help with your business case.

 We hope this blog cleared any misconceptions you might have had around this service.
 Ready for the next step?
 Get Microsoft Managed Desktop ready and request a free consultation.
 Are you feeling ambitious?
-Get a quote for MMD or click below.
+Get a quote for MMD.
 Thanks for reading.